Thavisha72/Accident-severity-Prediction/README.md

+Predicting Accident Severity Based on Driver Behavior and Environmental Factors

 ** Problem Statement **

 Traffic accidents continue to be a major threat to public safety with loss of lives, injuries, and